 In some cases, your plastic surgeon may recommend using a surgical mesh or dermal matrix product that covers the implant and provides a structure for your skin to grow in and around.
 This may allow more liquid to be added to the expander during surgery, which may lower the number of times more liquid has to be added later.

 AlloDerm, Strattice, NeoForm, and DermaMatrix are all dermal matrix products.
-These products have been used in breast reconstruction since about 1998 and are being used more frequently today.
+These products have been used in breast reconstruction since about 1998 and are being used more frequently today, both for immediate implant reconstruction and staged reconstruction.
 While dermal matrix products present a possible increase in the risk of infection, there’s also a possible benefit -- reduction in scar tissue forming around the implant.
 Research is looking at implant reconstruction with a tissue expander using a dermal matrix product to cover the implant compared to using skin and muscle to cover the implant.
+The dermal matrix essentially forms a “sling” that helps form a pocket and support the lower portion of the implant, holding it in position.

 Mastectomy surgery can take 2 to 3 hours to complete.
 If you're having an implant or tissue expander inserted at the same time, this will take about another hour or so.